History of slavery in New Jersey

+In 2019, the Durand-Hedden House & Garden in Maplewood, New Jersey, created an extensive exhibit on the history of slavery in New Jersey.

 Colonial period

 The Dutch West India Company introduced slavery in 1625 with the trafficking of eleven African slaves to New Amsterdam, capital of the nascent province of New Netherland.
 They worked as farmers, fur traders, and builders.
 It later expanded across the North River (Hudson River) to Pavonia and Communipaw, eventually becoming Bergen, where these men worked the company plantation.
 Settlers to the area later enslaved men privately, often using them as domestic servants and laborers.
 Although enslaved, the Africans had a few basic rights and families were usually kept intact.
 They were admitted to the Dutch Reformed Church and married by its ministers, who also baptized their children.
 While enslaved Africans could be admitted to the Church, the church itself did not prohibit their enslavement.
 In fact, the Church did not even find that enslavement sinful.
 The enslaved could testify in court, sign legal documents, and bring civil actions against whites.
 Some were permitted to work after hours, when they earned wages equal to those paid to white workers.
 When the colony fell, the company relinquished enslavement, establishing early on a nucleus of free negros.